mhausenblas/kube-rpi/README.md

 1. Now you can access the cluster like so: `kubectl --kubeconfig=./kube-rpi-config.yaml get nodes`

-We can set up port forwarding and access the Kube dashboard of our RPI cluster on our host machine (remember to execute this on your machine, not one of the RPIs):
+We can set up port forwarding and access the Kube dashboard of our RPI cluster on our host machine (remember to execute this on your host machine, not one of the RPIs):

 ```sh
 $ kubectl --kubeconfig=./kube-rpi-config.yaml port-forward \